POLO PARK CENTRE

 Winnipeg, Manitoba

 The developers had officially announced plans for a west Winnipeg shopping centre project in April 1954, but it was January 1958 before actual construction got underway.
-POLO PARK CENTRE featured a main level of retail and basement, with forty-one stores and services.
-A 2-level (256,200 square foot) Simpsons-Sears opened for business May 6, 1959.
-Loblaws Groceteria began business June 17th.
+When fully realized, POLO PARK CENTRE featured a main level of retail and basement, with forty-one charter stores and services.
+A 2-level (256,200 square foot) Simpsons-Sears opened for business on May 6, 1959.
+Loblaws Groceteria began business on June 17th.

 A mall-wide dedication was held on August 20, 1959, officiated by Duff Roblin (Premier of Manitoba) and Stephen Juba (Mayor of Winnipeg).
 This was followed by a 3-day grand opening extravaganza, which included pony rides, clowns, door prizes and a high-wire trapeze act.
 Some of the mall's charter stores were Zellers, Pennington's, Reitman's, Broadway Florists, Fashionette Hairstylists, Perth's Dry Cleaning, Tip Top Tailors, the United Cigar Store, an S.S.
 Kresge 5 & 10 and Dominion supermarket.

-Common areas featured several works of art; these created by four local artisans.
+Common areas were decorated with several works of art; these created by four local artisans.
 "Equatorial Sundial," by Duane W. Eichols and Jim S. Willer, stood in a plaza at the south end of the complex.
 Over the east mall entry was "2 Cocks Rising," with "Owl Preparing For Flight" suspended over the west.
 These hanging screens were done by Jim S. Willer.

 At the center of the centre, in a reflecting pool, was "Acrobats," an abstract work sculpted by George Swinton.
 The north end of the main mall featured two sculptures.
 "Birds In A Bluff" and "Mock Wall" were created by Richard Williams.